gazebosim/gz-sim/tutorials/migration_sensor_api.md

 ## Sensor API

-Gazebo-classic's `gazebo::physics::Sensor` provides lots of functionality, which can be divided in these categories:
+Gazebo-classic's `gazebo::sensors::Sensor` provides lots of functionality, which can be divided in these categories:

 * **Properties**: Setting / getting properties